LopezNuance/Binary-Origin-Substellar-Companions-Analysis/ENHANCEMENTS_SUMMARY.md

 ## Summary

-I have successfully implemented all the enhancements described in the `Enhancements_Design_Doc.pdf`.
+Successfully implemented all the enhancements described in the `Enhancements_Design_Doc.pdf`.
 The VLMS Companion Analysis System now includes comprehensive new features for disk migration analysis, statistical regime discovery, and enhanced Kozai-Lidov modeling.

 ## What Was Implemented